oozalan/Producer-Consumer-Project/README.md

 # PCP-Simulator
 This program was made for the CSE3033 Operating Systems course.
 It uses the word "publishers" instead of producers and "packagers" instead of consumers.
-It was developed in Linux environment.
+It was developed in Linux.

 ## Program Details
 * Publisher threads publish books and packager threads package the books published.